lugu/qiloop/doc/internal-design.md

 (client.go).
 Then read from the event channel, deserialized and sent to the subscriber channel.
 Then read from the subscriber's channel.

-Improvement: no need of two channels to reach the deserialization stage.
-See previous improvement.

 ## Server message dispatch

 Each incoming connection generates a new endpoint.
 Traffic from the various